What’s new with sponsored ads and Stores

 Instead of uploading products individually, you can now upload products in bulk to product grids and featured-deals tiles, further improving your ability to curate your selection.
 And when you manually curate product grids, you can hide any products that are out of stock, optimizing the shopping experience for customers and making it easier and quicker to keep your Store updated.
 Visit our blog to learn more.

 Updates to advertising report retention

-The report center in the advertising console and Seller Central now offer the ability to report on day-level campaign metrics for Sponsored Products starting from April 1, 2018, to provide more historical information.
+The report centre in the advertising console and Seller Central now offer the ability to report on day-level campaign metrics for Sponsored Products starting from April 1, 2018, to provide more historical information.
 Also, you can now schedule reports on a recurring basis instead of pulling reports manually.
-Visit our Support Center to learn more.
+Visit our Support Centre to learn more.

 Updates to keyword targeting tool

 Advertisers can now specify a monthly budget at the portfolio level that is automatically renewed at the beginning of each month.
-For more information, visit our Support Center.
+For more information, visit our Support Centre.

 Bulk operations for product selection

 Bulk operations for product selector are now available to sellers and vendors for Sponsored Products and Sponsored Brands campaigns.
 You can add products in bulk, either via file upload or copying and pasting a list of products, and also export products to reuse in another ad group or campaign.